VinceK15/Fahrenheit-to-Celsius-Conversion-Website/README.md

-# Fahrenheit to Celsius website
+# Fahrenheit to Celsius Conversion website

 A simple fahrenheit to celsius HTML/CSS/JS website